cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 actual value streams, but only indirectly, so leadership consensus and support is vital to the long-term sustainability and success of platform teams.
-In this paper we'll enable that support by discussing what the value of platforms is, how to measure it, and how to implement platform teams that maximize it.
+In this paper we'll enable that support by discussing what the value of platforms is, how to measure that value, and how to implement platform teams that maximize it.

 ## Table of Contents